zebuhead/devmeetings/unit-testing/README.md

 In Jest, a single test is a call to the `test()` function.
 The `test()` function takes 2 parameters - the test description as a string and a callback function.
 (The documentation uses "arrow" functions for the callback)

 The conditions that are being tested are in the callback.
-The callback in it's simplest form contains `expect(x).toBe(value)`.
+The callback in it's simplest form contains `expect(x).toBe(value)`. `toBe()` is a "matcher" function.
+For a list of matchers see https://jestjs.io/docs/using-matchers

 In your project directory create a new file with the name `main.test.js`.
 (This file name is arbitrary and could be anything)